Actemra (Tocilizumab)

 Primary Uses

-Actemra treats active moderate to severe rheumatoid arthritis (RA), COVID-19 in hospitalized patients receiving corticosteroids and oxygen support, severe cytokine release syndrome (CRS) in adults and children 2+ years, active systemic juvenile idiopathic arthritis (sJIA), and active moderate to severe polyarticular juvenile idiopathic arthritis (pJIA) in children over 2 years.
+Actemra is primarily used for treating moderate to severe rheumatoid arthritis (RA), COVID-19 in hospitalized patients, cytokine release syndrome (CRS), systemic juvenile idiopathic arthritis (sJIA), and polyarticular juvenile idiopathic arthritis (pJIA) in children.

 How It Works